jasonkarns/userstyles/readme.md

 - Gmail tabs are highlighted red when the inbox is open and there are unread items.
 - Google Reader tabs are highlighted blue when there are unread items.
 - Gmail tabs will flash green when a new chat message is received.
+- Google Voice tabs are highlighted yellow when the inbox is open and there are unread items (either calls or SMS)

 ![preview](http://github.com/jasonkarns/userstyles.gtab-notifier/raw/master/before.png)
 ![preview](http://github.com/jasonkarns/userstyles.gtab-notifier/raw/master/after.png)